BlasBenito/spatialRF/README.md

 dependent.variable.name <- "richness_species_vascular"
 predictor.variable.names <- colnames(plant_richness_df)[5:21]

+#coordinates of the cases
+xy <- plant_richness_df[, c("x", "y")]

 #random seed for reproducibility
 random.seed <- 100
 ```

 The response variable of `plant_richness_df` is
-“richness\_species\_vascular”, with the total count of vascular plant
+“richness\_species\_vascular”, that represents the total count of
-species found on each ecoregion.
-The figure below shows the centroids of
+vascular plant species found on each ecoregion.
+The figure below shows
-each ecoregion along with their associated value of the response
+the centroids of each ecoregion along with their associated value of the
-variable.
+response variable.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->